Guide for Canadians Buying Property in the United States

 Using a specialist transfer service like MTFX can save you thousands of dollars with exchange rates 3-5% lower than banks.

-Register an MTFX account to start sending money and get better value with competitive exchange rates, fast and convenient currency conversion services, and automation technologies that streamline the home-buying process.
+Register your MTFX account to start sending money and get better value with competitive exchange rates, fast and convenient currency conversion services, and automation technologies that streamline the home-buying process.

 If you need to make regular monthly repayments for your mortgage, you can easily set up fast, secure, and automated payments and stick to your loan agreement with minimal hassle.